dlce-eva/dlce-eva/doc/python.md

 that provide some functionalities that can be shared between them.
 Typically, your system will have a global location for packages.
 This location is normally used to provide basic functionalities for Python and your system.
-In our everyday research work, we don't want to mess with global location, which is why we're using virtual environments.
+In our everyday research work, we don't want to mess with the global location, which is why we're using virtual environments.

 In contrast to the global package location, virtual environments provide an encapsulated/local package location that we can work with without risking